canonical-ols/snapstore-snap-docs/docs/en/https.md

 client devices to connect to the proxy instead of the upstream store, is pointing those devices to use HTTPS to connect to the proxy.

-This document explains how to enable and configure TLS termination in the Snap Store Proxy.
+This document explains how to enable and configure TLS termination in the Enterprise Store.

 ## Certificate and Key